Hodge-Henley/H-and-H-logo-brand/README.md

 # H-and-H-logo-brand

 While our logo is clean and modern, there is a great easter egg.
-If you look Hodge is outside of the box, Henley is inside.
+Hodge is outside of the box, Henley is inside.
 This speaks to our co-founder's way of thinking and ability to think outside the box for our valued clients.

 ![condensed](https://github.com/Hodge-Henley/H-and-H-logo-brand/blob/main/consdensed.png)